bmraubo/TicTacToe/README.md

 So references to the 2D matrix have been replaced with calls to access_board.
 This also meant that an additional description of the rows had to be added to win_check, as previously the method would rely on the 'as is' board implementation to check rows.

+**This behaviour has now been changed - 2 methods control board access: check_board_value and change_board_value.
+This has been done in order to enhance clarity of the code - 14 October 2021**

 ### Changing data structure

 With the above changes made, I have changed the initialize_board test to expect a dictionary, and modified access_board to look up keys in a dictionary.
 All tests pass.